 In the US and Canada, Braun partnered with Gillette Venus to market the device.
 However, it is branded as Silk-Expert IPL without the ‘5’.
 Silk-Expert IPL was released in the market in early 2016 but was just recently FDA-cleared in April 2017.
 Learn more about each Silk-Expert IPL special edition version here.

-As of 2017, Silk-Expert IPL comes in three special edition:
+Silk-Expert IPL comes in three special edition:

 - Silk-Expert BD 5001